 I am not sure what the Blackdown Distillery Gin tasted like and am not sure if they will ever go back into the business as the last thing I heard was they had been fined for using the term Port on one of the labels and since Coronavirus Blackdown Distillery closed their pizza restaurant and have now applied for planning permission for some holiday homes on the site.
 It is great to see another business adapting to the pandemic.

 The Story Of When I Asked Titch And Sheila To Plant A Vegetable Garden

-In my late 20s I worked for my Father’s business, he was the founder of the Lurgashall Winery and the Lurgashall Winery shop which was also on site.
+In my late 20s, I worked for my Father’s business and the Winery shop which was also on site.